natalieagus/50002/docs/Labs/verilog/lab2.md

 ## Summary
-This lab mirrors the Lucid Lab 2 flow in plain Verilog: implement a 1-bit full adder from Boolean logic, cascade it into a parameterised ripple-carry adder using genvar + generate, then build muxes and decoders as core combinational blocks with small, readable modules plus testbenches.
+This lab mirrors the Lucid Lab 2 flow in plain Verilog: implement a 1-bit full adder from Boolean logic, cascade it into a parameterised ripple-carry adder using genvar + generate, then build MUXes and decoders as core combinational blocks with small, readable modules plus testbenches.

 Key takeaways:
 * Build from **first** principles: Boolean expressions and small modules (avoid + for the 1-bit adder).
 * Use **parameters** for fixed compile-time widths, and `generate` loops to replicate hardware structure.
-* Encourages **composition**: build mux4to1 from mux2to1, and decoder2to4 from decoder1to2.
+* Encourages **composition**: build MUX4to1 from MUX2to1, and decoder2to4 from decoder1to2.
 * **Verify** with testbenches; use ROM-style case tables when you want “constant” vectors under Verilog-2005.

 {:.new-title}